 Emotional and mental toll of debt

-Individuals struggling with significant debt are three times more likely to experience anxiety and depression.
+Some individuals struggling with significant debt may experience anxiety and depression.
 This psychological burden occurs because debt activates the body’s stress response, flooding your system with cortisol.
 Over time, this persistent stress can manifest as:

 For many, this psychological relief becomes equally as valuable as the financial fresh start Chapter 7 provides.
 Consequently, when considering how much debt justifies filing Chapter 7, I always encourage clients to acknowledge both the financial and emotional dimensions of their situation.